peterpanxw/xiweipan/content/en/blog/2025-04-09-KTcondition.md

 The general formulation of contact problems aligns closely with the structure of the [Kuhn-Tucker (KT) conditions](https://en.wikipedia.org/wiki/Karush%E2%80%93Kuhn%E2%80%93Tucker_conditions).
 So, I take this opportunity to revisit the derivation of the KT conditions in order to deepen my understanding of both topics.

 ## Kuhn-Tucker Conditions
-In this section, we will provide a detailed trace of deriving the well-known Kuhn-Tucker conditions.
+In this section, we will provide a detailed trace of deriving the well-known Kuhn-Tucker conditions, which serve as the 'first-order necessary conditions' for extremum.
 ### Unconstrained Optimization of Univariate Functions
 `$$\min\ f(x),\quad -\infty\leq x\leq\infty$$`

 The *necessary condition* for a global minimum is given by:
 `$$\left.\frac{\mathrm{d}f(x)}{\mathrm{d}x}\right|_{x=x^\ast}=0, \tag{1}$$`
-and the sufficient condition is `$$\left.\frac{\mathrm{d}^2f(x)}{\mathrm{d}x^2}\right|_{x=x^\ast}>0, \tag{2}$$` which indicates the function considered is *convex*.
+and the *sufficient condition* is `$$\left.\frac{\mathrm{d}^2f(x)}{\mathrm{d}x^2}\right|_{x=x^\ast}>0, \tag{2}$$` which indicates the function considered is *convex*.